🧬 Copilot-LD

 Offline Sequence Diagram

-The platform includes offline tools for knowledge base preparation and vector index creation.
-These tools process external knowledge sources into searchable vector indices before the services are deployed.
+The platform includes offline scripts for knowledge base preparation and vector index creation.
+These scripts process external knowledge sources into searchable vector indices before the services are deployed.

 sequenceDiagram